-The CSIS Women's Global Leadership Program is a year-long program designed for rising women leaders who wish to deepen their understanding of critical geopolitical trends in order to thrive in a complex and competitive global environment.
-Women nominated by their organizations will join a select network of mid- to senior-level professionals in seminars about global topics affecting business and policymaking and participate in executive leadership and communication training.
+The CSIS Women's Global Leadership Program (WGLP) is a year-long program designed for rising women leaders who wish to deepen their understanding of critical geopolitical trends in order to thrive in a complex and competitive global environment.
+Women nominated by their organizations will join a select network of mid- to senior-level professionals in seminars on global issues and participate in executive leadership and communication training.

-The seminars are led by world-class scholars at CSIS as well as guest lecturers drawn from the senior ranks of the policymaking and business communities and top-flight leadership coaches.
-The program is built on CSIS’s well-established reputation for bipartisanship, policy relevance, and analytic rigor and on its innovative approach to executive education that encompasses both professional and personal growth.
-Fellows gain exposure to the D.C. policy community, as well as the necessary skills to navigate and engage the power structures of the nation’s capital.
+CurriculumWGLP seminars are led by world-class scholars at CSIS, guest speakers drawn from the senior ranks of the policymaking and business communities, and top-flight leadership coaches.
+Fellows also gain the skills to navigate and engage the power structures of the nation’s capital.
+The program is built on CSIS’s well-established reputation for bipartisanship, policy relevance, and analytic rigor and its innovative approach to executive education that encompasses both professional and personal growth.
 The program combines the following elements:

-- Emphasis on skill-building sessions.
-The program’s leadership and communication training addresses the specific challenges faced by women executives and helps build critical skills to boost Fellows’ career trajectories.
-Fellows gain skills through a variety of experiential learning exercises, including team-based challenges that require good communication, strategy, and collaboration.
-Executive communications training gives participants tools to hone their message, present ideas effectively, and efficiently guide meetings and projects to success.
-On-camera media training allows participants to prepare for speeches and interviews with confidence and to learn to engage effectively and persuasively with any audience.
+The program’s leadership and communication training addresses specific challenges faced by women executives and builds critical skills to boost Fellows’ career trajectories.
+Fellows gain skills through a variety of experiential team-based challenges that foster good communication, strategy, and collaboration.
+Executive communications training, including on-camera training, gives participants tools to hone their message and present ideas with power, passion, and presence.

 These calls connect the themes of the quarterly meetings to current events shaping the global environment.